Frozander/Chirper/README.md

 ## To see a working version of the project, check out [chirper.frozander.xyz](https://chirper.frozander.xyz)

 ## Caution
 At this current stage, there probably are multiple security problems and possible exploits with the application.
-So do not use it apart from developing it further or do and open an issue if you find a problem.
+So do not use it apart from developing it further or do if you dare...

 ## TODO
 Deployment to a WSGI environment is not straightforward, so I might need to fix that in the future.
 But with a bit of fumbling around it can be deployed without any problems.